 Brompton has also released an accompanying smartphone app, that lets users track their mileage and customise settings for the bike.

-The decision to launch the bike was fuelled by the increasing demand for e-bike ownership across mainland Europe.
+The decision to launch the bike was fuelled by the increasing demand for electric bicycle ownership across mainland Europe.
 This trend has resulted in several new launches, from Pininfarina's sports-car-inspired design, to KiBiSi's lightweight OKO bicycle.

 According to Brompton, sales in cities remain behind the trend, because customers lack safe places to keep bicycles.
 Because of this, it is calling the Brompton Electric a "game changer".